Harpita-P/Noma/README.md

 - Highlight text on any webpage
 - Click the Noma spinner icon that appears ("Shared with Noma!")
 - This saves temporary context for your next prompt
-- Use it immediately with any tag("Shared with Noma!")
+- Use it immediately with any tag
 - When you hit Ctrl + Space, the temporary context will be deleted.

 ---